Skip to Content

 This invaluable research experience provides graduate students with the applied professional development which results from working within a professional organisation.
 Consequently, the NZIP has a track record of providing new career pathways and a competitive edge for future employment for our interns.

-In 2017 you can undertake an internship by being accepted into the intern programme (which is dependent on your academic record) and then enrolling in the research courses 149.798 (30 credits), 149.799 (60 credits) or 149.820 (60 credits).
+You can undertake an internship by being accepted into the intern programme (which is dependent on your academic record) and then enrolling in the research courses 149.798 (30 credits), 149.799 (60 credits) or 149.820 (60 credits).
 Internships tend to be in the first semester, but full year and second semester options do also exist.

 Placements are available in a variety of locations throughout the country.